sblantipodi/firefly_luciferin/docs/index.md

 ### In this release:

 - ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.5.8).
-- **Capture enhancements.** Bias Light effect is now smoother than before with default settings.
+- **Capture enhancements.** Bias Light effect is now smoother than before.
 The change/transition between the brightness steps is now more linear.
-- **Added an option to group LEDs.** The more LEDs you group, the more smooth is the Bias Light effect.
+- **Added an option to group LEDs.** The more LEDs you group, the smoother the Bias Light effect will be.
 Grouping LEDs afflicts precision.
 - **Bottom row split adjustment is now possible.** You can now configure the gap size.
 (Closes #69).
 - **Grabber area adjustment.** You can now choose the size of the grab area.
 (Closes #68).
 - **LED corner skip.** The corners now have a horizontal and vertical adjustment feature for the gap.
 (Closes #67).